 These stages tell the system what the stage means to the internal Pressero system.
 If you do not include these stages in a workflow you create, it will be considered “invalid”; and will be ignored and it will not display in the workflow drop down menu when setting up products.

 When the Completed stage meaning is triggered in the system an email is generated to your customer to let them know the order is complete.
 You can create a workflow to call this stage anything you want.
 As long as you assign the "completed" stage meaning, the proper function will be triggered.

 See below.
 You can see the internal stage names guiding the admin user through the process of this particular products workflow.
 No guessing which digital press this particular job prints best on.

 See below.
 This is a screenshot of a particular order that flowed through a custom workflow named "digital workflow".

 See image below.
 This is a screenshot of a customers order history.
 This is the same order as the image above.
 Notice that the job moved through several stages but the customer continued to see only "order being processed".

-Department - For internal purposes, The department that this stage will be performed in.
+Department - For internal purposes, the department in which this stage will be performed.

 Description - For internal purposes, this is a description of this particular stage.